Faculty & Staff

 If you are working from off campus, you can access shared network resources and certain access-restricted online systems using the VPN.

-The IS&T Help Center is your front-line resource for help and technical support.
-Contact the IS&T Help Center at email@example.com or 404-413-4357 (HELP).
+The IIT Technology Service Desk is your front-line resource for help and technical support.
+Contact the Service Desk at firstname.lastname@example.org or 404-413-4357 (HELP).

-- The Exchange - Find technology resources for faculty and academic support staff, including private workspace, conference areas, a recording studio, computer labs and equipment available for checkout.
+- The Center for Excellence in Teaching and Learning (CETL) – Find technology resources for faculty and academic support staff, including private workspace, conference areas, a recording studio, computer labs and equipment available for checkout.